-

 My Oasis opinion… I was never super big on rock music when I was younger.
 It was actually when I was in Lust for Youth, that both Hannes and Malthe were obsessed with Oasis, and they sat me down one day and showed me some YouTube videos and stuff.
 Just interviews, like best of interviews.
 I thought it was the funniest thing I'd ever seen in my life.
 Then all of a sudden, I got all the music just after that.
 Now I get it.

-Davis: It's so funny that your analogy of to play and someone's ego becoming too big- and then I look at Liam Gallagher and that ego almost feels like he's playing and that's the joke.
+Davis: It's so funny that your analogy of playing and someone's ego becoming too big.
+Then I look at Liam Gallagher and that ego almost feels like he's playing into it and that's the joke.

 Yeah, they fuck up my theory a little bit.
 Maybe you just have to be an obnoxious duo from Manchester to be able to pull it off.